kashi618/Atlas-of-Thoughts/3. General/Notes/SAP STAR Program Interview.md

 {**Fragmented patient information across systems**}
 The first issue is patient data silo's.
-A patients medical history is fragmented, as each GP and Hospital has their own database for storing the information.
-Hospitals often don't share this, leading to patients needing to repeat their condition multiple times to various people.
-A patient's history doesn't travel with them.
+Patient medical histories are fragmented.
+In my experience, every GP and Hospital has their own database for storing a patients information.
+Records don't travel with the patient.
+This requires them to repeat their condition multiple times to every GP, hospital, and specialist consultant during their journey.
+Although referral letters may contain some information, it is often not the full picture.

 {**Language barrier**}
 The second issue is language barriers.
-According to the 2022 census, over 2% of the population in Ireland speaks poor English.
-It seems small, but that is over 20,000 per 1 million.
-Around 100k in Ireland.
+According to the 2022 census in Ireland, over 2% of the population in speaks poor English.
+Seemingly small, it translates to over 100k people in Ireland.

 {**Scheduling hours are a pain**}
-The last issue I have encountered, is that GP's often have very strict opening hours.
+The last issue I have encountered, is that GP's often have very restrictive opening hours.
+Some open only 6 hours a day, during weekdays.
+If you have an emergency on the weekend, you are often left waiting until Monday morning just to book an appointment for a alter date.
-The local GP near me, opens Mon-Fri, (8:30-11:30, 3:30-5:30) 5 hours total.

 {**Outro**}
-How do we fix this?
-Lets start with SAP's "suite first" approach
+Well, how do we fix t Lets start with SAP's "suite first" approach

 ## Slide 3 - "Suite 1st" Solution
 {**Suite 1st**}